kvssk123/stance-detection-infusing-wiki-knowledge/README.md

 To reproduce the results, all the folders and files above should be in the same directory
 ## Dataset
 In the data folder we have the three datasets, Pstance, Covid 19 and Vast.
-The new dataset COVID CQ is also in the data/covid19-stance a hcq_train, hcq_test and hcq_val translated_datasets contains all the translated datasets for VAST and Covid 19 tweets data.
+The new dataset COVID CQ is also in the data/covid19-stance as hcq_train, hcq_test and hcq_val translated_datasets contains all the translated datasets for VAST and Covid 19 tweets data.

 ## Run